 If the mind is what makes these differences real, the mind can choose to stop doing so.
 This is the state of the healed mind, as described in this passage:

-The body’s eyes will continue to see differences.
-But the mind that has let itself be healed will no longer acknowledge them.
-There will be those who seem to be “sicker” than others, and the body’s eyes will report their changed appearances as before.
-But the healed mind will put them all in one category; they are unreal.
-(M-8.6:1-4)
+The body’s eyes will continue to see differences, but the mind which has let itself be healed will no longer acknowledge them.
+There will be those who seem to be “sicker” than others, and the body’s eyes will report their changed appearance as before, but the mind will put them all in one category: they are unreal.
+(M-8.6:1-2)

 Instead of a category for each different kind of illness, we will have one category in which we put all perceptions of illness: the category of the unreal.